microsoft/fhir-proxy/docs/configuration.md

 6. Click on Users and Groups from the left hand navigation menu
 7. Click on the +Add User button
 8. Click on the Select Role assignment box
-9. Select the access role you want to assign to specific users The following are the predefined FHIR Access roles:
+9. Select the access role you want to assign to specific users.
+   The following are the predefined FHIR Access roles:
    + Patient - This user is a patient and is linked to a Patient resource in the FHIR Server
    + Practitioner - This user is a practitioner and is linked to a Practitioner resource in the FHIR Server